randomthecoolio/Tuxlang/README.md

 Tuxlang is a lightweight general-purpose language implemented in Go It compiles source into bytecode and executes that bytecode on a compact stack VM

-The syntax is now closer to Lua for readability, but it keeps a few distinct Tuxlang choices such as 0-based indexing and square-bracket arrays
+The syntax is closer to Lua for readability, but it keeps a few distinct Tuxlang choices such as 0-based indexing and square-bracket arrays

 Current status: